dheerajshenoy/minimal-dashboard.el/README.md

 ```

 > [!NOTE]
-> By default, the image used is provided by GNUS and the default text is "Welcome to Emacs"
+> By default, the image used is the splash screen image and the default text is "Welcome to Emacs"

 ## Customization